Johboh/EspNowNetwork/README.md

     ```
     Johboh/EspNowNetworkHost@^0.7.1
     ```
-  - Add to `idf_component.yml` next to your main component:
+  - ESP-IDF: Add to `idf_component.yml` next to your main component:
     ```
     dependencies:
       johboh/EspNowNetworkHost:
         version: ">=0.7.1"
     ```
+  - Arduino IDE: Search for `EspNowNetworkHost` by `johboh` in the library manager.

 - **EspNowNetwork**: This is the legacy full library consiting of both the node and the host code (but not the host driver).
 Not recommended for new projects.
 Instead, use the induvidual libraries listed above.